smarr/selfopt-interp-performance/README.md

 for that.
 Instead, the report discusses how the results are evaluated to enable future studies based on our results and evaluation.

+*Note*, the `evaluation.Rmd` uses the `data/benchmark.data.bz2` file.
+To change that please see the top of the file around line 21.
+The variable `data_file` needs to be adapted for instance to point to the output of ReBench, which is normally in `data/benchmark.data` (without `.bz2`).

 Licensing
 ---------